-Unlike many other cards, you don’t need a credit score to apply for the CreditStacks Credit Card Mastercard®.
-In fact, the card is specifically targeted to customers without one.
+Unlike many other cards, you don’t need a credit score to apply for the card.
+In fact, it’s specifically targeted to customers without one.

-How to sign up for the CreditStacks waiting list
+How to apply for the CreditStacks Credit Card Mastercard®

 The CreditStacks Credit Card Mastercard® taps into an underserved market: Relocating professionals who don’t have US credit histories.
 Because it doesn’t require a US credit score or Social Security number, it may be a natural choice — especially when other banks may deny you.

 Yes.
 You can use the card anywhere Mastercard is accepted, and it comes with no foreign transaction fees.

 No. Due to security concerns, CreditStacks won’t ship cards to addresses outside the US.